 The OLED screen Apple introduced with the iPhone X was a significant design change from previous iPhone generations, and not just from the physical appearance.
 Having switched from LCD, the wide color P3 OLED panel had a 1,000,000:1 contrast ratio and 625 cd/m2 max brightness.
 This HDR display meant it could display video and images with high contrast and accurate color representation.

 Whereas previous iPhones included space for a Home button, the iPhone X instead allows the display to reach the bottom edge.
-Apple replaced the Home button and Touch ID with gestures and Face ID, respectively.
+Apple replaced the Home button and Touch ID with swiping gestures and Face ID.

 True Tone first came to iPhone with the iPhone X, a display technology first used in the 9.7-inch iPad Pro.
 Sensors monitor the ambient light to change the display's white point and brightness, making the screen more comfortable to look at in different environments.
 The effect is similar to how eyes adjust to viewing white paper in different lighting.